gustavostuff/rucopie/README.md

 * Audio equalizer with 17 presets (Winamp-based)
 * Screen Spin for 90°, 180° and 270°
 * Easy WiFi setup
+* MIT Licensed (for everything inside root/RucoPie, other stuff may have a different License)

 ## Some screenshots